Find Affordable College Courses

 New Bern, NC

 Our analysis found Craven Community College to be the best value school for nursing students who want to pursue a associate degree in North Carolina.
-Located in the small city of New Bern, Craven Community College is a public school with a small student population.
+Located in the small city of New Bern, Craven Community College is a public college with a small student population.

 #2